aabbtree77/esp32-vpn/README.md

 3. Something similar, but with the MQTT replacing the HTTP.
 Again, only the board needs to know the URL or the IP address of the "MQTT app".
 The MQTT is preferable for two reasons: (i) the MQTT client libs are more reliable than their HTTP counterparts in the ESP world, and (ii) there is no need to write a web app to send/receive data.
 One can simply run the Mosquitto broker as an "MQTT app" and use "mosquitto_pub/sub" commands w.r.t. the MQTT topics that the board will pub/sub to.

+4. Wireguard on the ESP32: [1](https://github.com/ciniml/WireGuard-ESP32-Arduino), [2](https://github.com/trombik/esp_wireguard), [3](https://github.com/esphome/feature-requests/issues/1444).
+This is for some overly optimistic uses where the ESP32 becomes an independent node on a par with Linux boards.
+Wireguard still needs a public static IP.

-4. Connecting the ESP32 to the Linux PC over Wi-Fi that runs the MQTT broker within its LAN, thus delegating the problem of global connectivity effectively to the PC space.
+5. Connecting the ESP32 to the Linux PC over Wi-Fi that runs the MQTT broker within its LAN, thus delegating the problem of global connectivity effectively to the PC space.

 The last option is my choice.
 It is the most reliable one, but it demands an extra PC/Linux board (PC-1 shown in the figure above).